SerenityOS/serenity/Documentation/BuildInstructions.md

 Note that the `anon` user is able to become `root` without password by default, as a development convenience.
 To prevent this, remove `anon` from the `wheel` group and he will no longer be able to run `/bin/su`.

+On Linux, QEMU is significantly faster if it's able to use KVM.
+The run script will automatically enable KVM if `/dev/kvm` exists and is readable+writable by the current user.

 Bare curious users may even consider sourcing suitable hardware to [install Serenity on a physical PC.](https://github.com/SerenityOS/serenity/blob/master/INSTALL.md)

 Later on, when you `git pull` to get the latest changes, there's no need to rebuild the toolchain.
 You can simply rerun **./makeall.sh** in the `Kernel/` directory and you'll be good to **./run** again.